FTC-23511/docs/src/odometry/OdometryTesting.md

   </msqrt>
 </math>

-And the x-axis will represent distance travelled linearly.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On the other hand, the x-axis will represent distance travelled linearly.
 In other words, after each trajectory, a point is plotting representing the error of the robot based off distance traveled.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A perfect odometry wheel will always have a y-axis of 0, since there is no error no matter the distance traveled, but most odometry wheels with error will likely have a graph with positive correlation (slope is upwards), as the x-axis (distance traveled) will have a more and more profound effect.
+This occurs because positional error tends to compound.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Based off the graph and the points plotted, we can create a line of linear best fit using the formula \\( y = mx + b \\) from points plotted in Excel/Google Sheets from the data outputted from [FTC Dashboard](https://acmerobotics.github.io/ftc-dashboard/).

+---

+### Results

+In total, the following items will be returned for each odometry wheel tested for each individual test program ([Straight Test](./StraightTest.md), [Spline Test](./SplineTest.md), and [Combined Test](./CombinedTest.md)):

+1. Pose after each cycle (ideal pose is 0,0)
+2. A graph in Excel/Google Spreadsheet from the data outputted from [FTC Dashboard](https://acmerobotics.github.io/ftc-dashboard/) that shows the error after each trajectory has been completed, along with a line of best fit
+3. The slope of the line of the best fit

+As there are three testing programs, each odometry wheel will have 3 different result files (3 poses, 3 graphs, and 3 line of best fit slopes).
+These three can be compared to other vendors' odometry wheels to come to a final conclusion.